BGI-IORI/nCoV_Meta/README.md

 ```

 ## Usage
-Two sequence databases are inclued in the pipeline:
+Notes: Two sequence databases are inclued in the pipeline, and the users can customize their own databases.
 * CoV.fa, include coronaviridae virus sequences for Kraken classification.
-* HCoV-19.fa, included in the reference genome of HCoV-19.
+* HCoV-19.fa, include the reference genome of HCoV-19.
-Notes: Users can change the database according to their needs.

 1.Build Kraken database index:
 ```